-I bought this book on a whim after reading its synopsis and Veronika Decides to Die doesn’t disappoint.
+I bought Veronika Decides to Die by Paulo Coelho on a whim after reading its synopsis and Veronika Decides to Die doesn’t disappoint.
 I finished the book fairly quickly and it constantly kept me engaged as a reader.
 Now, I might watch the movie adaptation as well.

 The novel is a story about a 24-year-old girl Veronika who lives in Slovenia.
 Veronika seems to have everything going on for her, she herself admits this but still decides to kill herself.
-After Veronika’s suicide attempt she is admitted to a mental institution for treatment.
+After Veronika’s suicide attempt, she is admitted to a mental institution for treatment.
 She develops a heart condition because of overdosing on the pills and has only a few days left to live.
 In the institution, Veronika meets a number of people who have different mental issues like depression, anxiety, and schizophrenia.

 The story slowly unravels or tries to unravel the reason Veronika felt the way she did and it makes sense for her as a character.
 The surprise of the story for me was Eduard, a schizophrenic patient at Villete who Veronika falls in love with.
 Eduard’s past is also heartbreaking and how circumstances led him to Villete and their love story is really cute.

 Then there is the doctor at Villete, Dr. Igor.
-I didn’t understand in the beginning why he had chapters from his point of view but at the end it makes completes sense.
+I didn’t understand in the beginning why he had chapters from his point of view but in the end, it makes complete sense.
 All the characters in the book, add something important to the plot and to Veronika’s journey.
 After a hard couple of days, Veronika’s will to live is actually renewed.
 In the beginning, her heart condition doesn’t bother her as it was her aim to die.
 As the story progresses she realizes all the things she will miss out on and all the things she could do now.
 Finally, she starts to feel again hatred, love, frustration, hope, everything she probably hid away in herself for years.